-All students admitted to a Master of Arts or a Master of Science degree program must fulfill the following minimum requirements:
+All students admitted to a Master of Arts or a Master of Science degree program must fulfill Graduate College requirements for the master's degree, departmental requirements, and the following College of Education minimum requirements on the Urbana-Champaign campus or in university extramural courses:

 2 hours One course from the psychological foundations of learning area: EPSY 400, 401, or 402.
 Students in master's certification programs may also take EPSY 485 to meet this requirement.

-2 hours One course from the psychological foundations of personality and development area: EPSY 404, 405, or 406.
-Students in master's certification programs may also take EPSY 430 to meet this requirement.
-OR Students planning to work with adults may take EPSY 407 for 4 hours to meet both of the above EdPsy foundations requirements.
-OR Four hours of EPSY 408 meets both foundational requirements for EPSY.
-2 hours One course from the social foundations requirements: EPS 400, 402, 403, 404, 420, 421, 423, 424, and 426.
-2 hours A second course from the philosophical foundations area: EPS 401, 410, 411, 412, 413, and 414 12 hours Twelve hours of 500-level courses in education (599 thesis hours not included) 12 hours Twelve hours of additional 400- or 500-level courses selected by the student in consultation with an academic adviser (including up to 8 hours of 599 credit).
+2 hours One course from the psychological foundations of personality and development area: EPSY meet this requirement.

+404, 405, or 406.
+Students in master's certification programs may also take EPSY 430 to above EdPsy foundations requirements.

+Students planning to work with adults may take EPSY 407 for 4 hours to meet both of the

+Four hours of EPSY 408 meets both foundational requirements for EPSY.

+2 hours One course from the social foundations requirements: EPS 400, 402, 403, 404, 420, 421,

+423, 424, and 426.

+2 hours A second course from the philosophical foundations area: EPS 401, 410, 411, 412, 413, and with an academic adviser (Note: 595 independent study and 599 thesis research credits can be applied up to a maximum amount of 8 hours each.
+A minimum of 2 hours of thesis credit is required.)

+12 hours Twelve hours of 500-level courses in education (599 thesis research credit not included)

+12 hours Twelve hours of additional 400- or 500-level courses selected by the student in consultation

 32 hours TOTAL